eclipsevortex/SubVortex/subvortex/validator/neuron/README.md

 docker ps
 ```

-You should see a container named `subvortex-validator`.
+You should see a container named `subvortex-validator-neuron`.

 <br />